GRACE

 Luke 18:20).

-Sixth Commandment.
-Six is the number for man because man was created
+murder is the Sixth Commandment.
+Six is the number for man because

-on the sixth day.
+man was created on the sixth day.
 Human life is sacred.
-Violation of this commanded
+Violation

-was punishable by death according to the Law.
-To deprive another
+of this commandment was punishable by death according to the Law.

 19:18).
 Thus, murder is a counterattack